Snowflake-Labs/sfquickstarts/site/sfguides/src/accelerating_data_teams_with_snowflake_and_dbt_cloud_hands_on_lab/accelerating_data_teams_with_snowflake_and_dbt_cloud_hands_on_lab.md

 2. The last step to install the package is to run `dbt deps` at the command line, which tells dbt to install the packages defined in your `packages.yml` file.
 Type in `dbt deps` to the command line, click `Enter`, and you should see a success message there when it completes.

 3. Let’s take a second here to commit our work before moving on to the next step.
-Click the green `commit` button, write in a commit message like `setup structure for project`, and click `Commit`.
+Click the `Commit and push` button, write in a commit message like `setup structure for project`, and click `Commit Changes`.

 <!-- ------------------------ -->